 Gone is the time when you have that check-in meeting with your team in your supervisors office or that weekly schedule where you know what's coming.
 Now it's up to you.

-While I recommend using Skype, Zoom, or Slack to easy check-ins with your colleagues (open communication is key to successful remote work), you also need to figure out what work you're going to accomplish daily and weekly.
+While I recommend using Skype, Zoom, or Slack for easy check-ins with your colleagues (open communication is key to successful remote work), you also need to figure out what work you're going to accomplish daily and weekly.

 This is something I had a big lesson in when I became a freelance worker, if I regularly checked my email for ten minutes first thing in the day, it freed up my time for later to focus on income producing activities or projects that mattered more than replying to that huge email thread that's going nowhere.